-I am interested in how social and economic changes influence individual political behaviour and the organisation of politics in democratic societies.
-My focus is on political mobilisation of individuals and the reaction of parties and labour unions to changing individual demands for political behaviour and representation.
+I research how socio-economic change influences individual political behaviour and the organisation of politics in democratic societies.
+My focus is the mobilisation of individuals and the reaction of political organisations, mainly parties and labour unions, to individual demands for political behaviour and representation.

-I am further interested in political science methodology, especially the joint application of qualitative and quantitative methods in comparative research.
-I want to explore the benefits of different research strategies to analyse societies that are becoming more complex and more unified at the same time.
-I like the increased availability of data as well as better programming opportunities.
+I am further interested in political science methodology, especially qualitative and quantitative methods in comparative research.
+I seek the benefits of different research strategies to analyse societies that are becoming more complex and more unified at the same time.
+I like the increased availability of data and programming opportunities.
 I use R extensively and support the idea of open source software for academic use.

-In my PhD project (2012-2017) at the Institute for Political Science/University of Duisburg-Essen, Prof. Dr. Achim Goerres, I analysed the motives and activities of young party members in the context of societal development and organisational changes of political parties.
-The empirical cases of my thesis is the social democratic party (SPD) in Germany.
+My PhD project (2012-2017) at the Institute for Political Science/University of Duisburg-Essen, Prof. Dr. Achim Goerres focused the motives and activities of young party members in the context of greater societal trends and organisational changes within political parties.
+The empirical case of my thesis was the social democratic party (SPD) in Germany.
 The study used a mixed method design with semi-structures interviews and a total population survey among the young members in this party.
-It analysed the motivation of young people to join, their experience of the party reality and their plans for future participation.
+I analysed the motivation of young people to join, their experience of the party reality and their plans for future participation.

-Further past and present research projects covered the development of young people’s political organisations such as student self-government organisations and party youth organisations.
-Additionally, I was involved in some projects in the area of higher education research (Publication).
+Other previous research covered the development of young people’s political organisations such as student self-government organisations and party youth organisations.
+Additionally, I was involved in several projects in the area of higher education research, student orientation and individual career development of students, predominantly from marginalised groups (see Publication).